siinomega/Rust-Hunter/README.md

-Rust Dir-Scan is a lightweight and efficient directory scanner built in Rust.
-Designed for speed and security, it quickly scans directories, making it an ideal tool for web penetration testing and security assessments.

 # 🖥️ Rust-Hunter API

 **Rust-Hunter API** is a lightweight and efficient tool built in Rust for interacting with the Hunter.io API.
 Designed for speed and security, it quickly retrieves domain-related data, making it an ideal tool for web penetration testing and security assessments.